Our Foundation: The IB Programme

-From Grade 2 through Grade 5, ISHR students follow the authorized and evaluated IB Primary Years Program, which is a child-centered program of learning through inquiry using a holistic and constructivist approach.
+From Grade 2 through Grade 5, ISHR students follow the authorized and evaluated IB Primary Years Programme, which is a child-centered programme of learning through inquiry using a holistic and constructivist approach.
 It helps our students to develop skills, attitudes and understandings as well as an inquiring mind, which are the foundations for becoming life-long learners and for the acquisition of knowledge in later years.

 ISHR provides its students with a cooperative, caring environment in which to learn through a challenging, comprehensive, and engaging curriculum. we are committed to a holistic education which encourages curiosity, independence, reflection and service.
 In order to be successful, our children need strong skills in thinking, research and self-management and excellent communication and interpersonal skills.
 Ultimately, they must learn to apply their knowledge in a thoughtful and constructive manner.

 In the IB PYP, a strong emphasis is placed on how students learn as well as what they learn.
 Through inquiry-based learning, the children are able to make personal connections and develop their own understanding.

 Parents are an integral part of our community and we regard this relationship as a vital partnership.
 Respectful communication between parents and ISHR staff is the basis of all learning and is evident with the open door policy we have throughout our school, with every adult being a role model for our students at all times.